HypothesisWorks/hypothesis-java/README.rst

    tech demo.
 3. Most of the data generation library.
 This is in many ways where the bulk of the work in porting an implementation lies.
 4. Decent example printing.
-Right now it just uses toString, which is not-ideal.
-Additionally it's not obvious what the best way to hook in to it.
+Right now it just uses toString, which is not ideal.
+Additionally it's not obvious what the best way to hook printing into JUnit is.
 5. A license that you would want to use it under.

 Licensing